MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 ms.author: surbhigupta
 ms.topic: how-to
 ms.localizationpriority: high
-ms.date: 11/25/2024
+ms.date: 11/26/2024
 ---

 # Monetize your Teams app

 App monetization is an essential phase in the app development process, and Microsoft Teams Store provides a platform to monetize your app.
-Apps published with SaaS offers can be purchased from the Microsoft commercial marketplace that includes Azure Marketplace and Microsoft AppSource.
+Apps published with subscriptions can be purchased from the Microsoft commercial marketplace that includes Azure Marketplace and Microsoft AppSource.
 To purchase from Teams Store, you can link the SaaS offers to a Teams app.

 ## SaaS offer

-SaaS offers play a crucial role for businesses aiming to leverage their apps to generate revenue.
+Software as a service (SaaS) offers play a crucial role for businesses aiming to leverage their apps to generate revenue.
 Apps with SaaS offers that are published in Microsoft commercial marketplace are SaaS apps.
 The publishing options available in a SaaS offer by which you can drive app monetization are:

 :::image type="content" source="../../../../assets/images/saas-offer/monetize-app.png" alt-text="Screenshot shows the monetization options.":::